ammar-tanwar/bloglearnbay/posts/top-30-highest-paying-jobs-to-target-in-2023.md

 We already know the IT sector is one of the sectors that offer the best-paying jobs.
 The future of this section also indicates machine learning skills are going to be one of the must-have skills in the same.
 As every industry is getting automated related to different IT and other business processes, the demand for ML engineers has shown massive hype (valid).
 So this role comes on the priority list of highest paying jobs of 2023.

-**Machine learning engineer salary:**
+#### Machine learning engineer salary:

-As per Glassdoor the avg. machine learning engineers earn approx. $131,001/year in the U.S.
+As per Glassdoor the average machine learning engineers earn approx. $131,001/year in the U.S.

-Most high-paying corporations like <a href="https://www.glassdoor.com/Salary/Meta-Machine-Learning-Engineer-Salaries-E40772_D_KO5,30.htm#:~:text=The%20typical%20Meta%20Machine%20Learning,estimated%20based%20upon%20statistical%20methods.)[Netflix](https://www.glassdoor.com/Salary/Netflix-Machine-Learning-Engineer-Salaries-E11891_D_KO8,33.htm#:~:text=Machine%20Learning%20Engineer%20salaries%20at,estimated%20based%20upon%20statistical%20methods.), and[Apple](https://www.glassdoor.com/Salary/Apple-Machine-Learning-Engineer-Salaries-E1138_D_KO6,31.htm#:~:text=The%20typical%20Apple%20Machine%20Learning,from%20%24100%2C000%20%2D%20%24279%2C173%20per%20year." target="_blank" rel="nofollow">META, </a> offer a basic salary of $150,000 for an ML engineer role, which is more than a data scientist's salary.
+Most high-paying corporations like <a href="https://www.glassdoor.com/Salary/Meta-Machine-Learning-Engineer-Salaries-E40772_D_KO5,30.htm#:~:text=The%20typical%20Meta%20Machine%20Learning,estimated%20based%20upon%20statistical%20methods.)[Netflix](https://www.glassdoor.com/Salary/Netflix-Machine-Learning-Engineer-Salaries-E11891_D_KO8,33.htm#:~:text=Machine%20Learning%20Engineer%20salaries%20at,estimated%20based%20upon%20statistical%20methods.), and[Apple](https://www.glassdoor.com/Salary/Apple-Machine-Learning-Engineer-Salaries-E1138_D_KO6,31.htm#:~:text=The%20typical%20Apple%20Machine%20Learning,from%20%24100%2C000%20%2D%20%24279%2C173%20per%20year." target="_blank" rel="nofollow">META, </a> , Netflix<a href="https://www.glassdoor.com/Salary/Netflix-Machine-Learning-Engineer-Salaries-E11891_D_KO8,33.htm#:~:text=Machine%20Learning%20Engineer%20salaries%20at,estimated%20based%20upon%20statistical%20methods." target="_blank" rel="nofollow"></a>, and Apple <a href="https://www.glassdoor.com/Salary/Apple-Machine-Learning-Engineer-Salaries-E1138_D_KO6,31.htm#:~:text=The%20typical%20Apple%20Machine%20Learning,from%20%24100%2C000%20%2D%20%24279%2C173%20per%20year." target="_blank" rel="nofollow"></a> offer a basic salary of $150,000 for an ML engineer role, which is more than a data scientist's salary.

-Even in India, the average salary of an ML engineer is INR 7.5 lacs.
-With growing experience, the pay scale can even reach 70 LPA.
+Even in India, the average salary of an ML engineer is INR 7.5 lakhs.
+With growing experience, the pay scale can even reach 70 LPA INR.

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/thpj-3.jpg" style="width:100%" class="img" alt="An image titled, 'NLP.'
 The background shows a professional working on his laptop."/>